 The Constitutional Court rejected the appeal.
 In section 135 of its judgement the court ordered the government to remove restrictions on nevirapine and make the drug available in all state hospitals and clinics, to provide HIV counsellors, and to extend testing and counselling throughout South Africa’s public health sector.

 Over the next three years, through activism, international pressure and in court, the Aids denialism of the president was rolled back and antiretroviral treatment rolled out to HIV-positive people across the country.
 When Thabo Mbeki was recalled as president in 2008, denialism was finally abandoned.

-Since then South Africa has robustly tackled the HIV pandemic, rolling out the world’s largest treatment programme to its citizens and improving primary healthcare.
-By March 2017 some 3.8-million people were on publicly funded antiretroviral treatment, according to the Department of Health.
+Since then South Africa has robustly tackled the HIV pandemic, setting up the world’s largest treatment programme for its people.
+In March 2017 some 3.8-million people were on publicly funded antiretroviral treatment, according to the Department of Health.

 Forty-four million people tested

 Testing is a major weapon in the fight against HIV.
 Simply knowing they are HIV-positive makes people far less likely to risk infecting others.